derivia/study-notes/notes/WEB.md

 #### Prototype

-Learn how to extend objects and functions through its prototype.

 * [x] [The prototype chain](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain)
 * [x] [Prototypes in JavaScript](https://medium.com/better-programming/prototypes-in-javascript-5bba2990e04b)
 * [x] [dev.to - JavaScript Visualized: Prototypal Inheritance](https://dev.to/lydiahallie/javascript-visualized-prototypal-inheritance-47co)

 ##### Classes

-Learn how to define and use classes.
-Get somewhat comfortable with some of the object oriented concepts such as inheritence and encapsulation.

 * [x] [MDN - Classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes)
 * [x] [Medium - ES6 Classes](https://medium.com/@luke_smaki/javascript-es6-classes-8a34b0a6720a)